muhammadnaqdi/kbhit/README.md

 # kbhit
-A Unix-friendly implementation of conio's kbhit.
+A Unix-friendly implementation of conio's kbhit
 # A dummy main.c
 ```c
 #include <stdio.h>